Drought

 • encourage customers to use water wisely

-Climate change and population growth mean that our water supplies will become even more stretched in the future.
-This means if we are to meet the significant challenges of the future, we will need to start to do things differently.
+Climate change and population growth mean that our water supplies are already becoming scarce.
+If we are to meet the significant challenges of the future, we will need to start to do things differently.

 Find out about safeguarding the water supply for the future.